awsdocs/aws-codebuild-user-guide/doc_source/sample-bitbucket-pull-request.md

 1. Make some changes in the code in your project's Bitbucket repository\.

 1. Create a pull request on your Bitbucket repository\.
-For more information, see [Making a Pull Request](https://www.atlassian.com/git/tutorials/making-a-pull-request)\.
+For more information, see [Making a pull request](https://www.atlassian.com/git/tutorials/making-a-pull-request)\.

 1. On the Bitbucket webhooks page, choose **View request** to see a list of recent events\.